Versatility, insight, and teamworkWe build our own toys, collect our own data, and write our own theories

 Navigation and Comms

 Low frequency waves play an important role in space physics.
-There are two bands of intense radiation that surround the Earth, which bombard satellite electronics and eventually destroy them.
-This radiation originates from the Sun, but it turns out that low frequency waves may hold the key to understanding how these radiation belts form and evolve.
+There are bands of intense radiation (originally from the sun) that surround the Earth, which bombard and destroy satellite electronicsm.
+It turns out that low frequency waves may hold the key to understanding how these radiation belts form and evolve.